nextcloud/news/README.md

 ### Installing from Git (development version)
 * The master branch will always be stable in conjunction with the latest master branch from ownCloud
+* JavaScript and PHP libraries are not included anymore since 7.2.0 and will require you to run **make** after updating/installing the app
 * In your terminal go into the **owncloud/apps/** directory and then run the following command:

         git clone https://github.com/owncloud/news.git
+        make

 * If you are using a stable ownCloud release, stay with the [latest git tag release which is running on your version](https://github.com/owncloud/news/releases).
 To get an overview over all existing tags run: